 The square's iconic elk antler arches date back to 1953 when local Boy Scouts teamed with the Jackson chapter of Rotary International and a number of community members to erect the very first arch.
 Three more followed over the next 13 years.
 The arches feature prominently in untold numbers of vacation photos and even a few Hollywood Westerns.

 The town of Jackson turned 100 in 2014.
 In typical Wild West fashion, the motivation to incorporate the town in 1914 had a little something to do with a saloon.

 Interested in learning more?
-The Jackson Hole Historical Society & Museum hosts free historical walking tours around downtown Jackson.
+The Jackson Hole Historical Society & Museum hosts free historical walking tours around downtown Jackson during the summer months.
 Call 307-733-2414 for more information.